-- We participate in the National Resident Match Program (NRMP) and all candidates must enroll in this program.
+- We participate in the National Resident Match Program (NRMP) and all candidates must enroll in the Electronic Residency Application Service (ERAS).
 To register for the fellowship matching process, please go to

-Application to the University of California San Diego / Kaiser Permanente Fellowship Program in Female Pelvic Medicine & Reconstructive Surgery may be made through the Electronic Residency Application Service (ERAS).
+Application to the University of California San Diego Medical Center Program, Female Pelvic Medicine & Reconstructive Surgery (OB/GYN) - Accreditation 2210522003 may be made through the ERAS.
 For more information on the ERAS application process, please visit

 In addition to the ERAS application, please forward the following documents to ERAS: